magodo/entrauth/README.md

 # Intro

 `entrauth` provides a customizable chained token credential for authenticating to Microsoft Entra ID.
+Based on this, it contains a sub package `aztfauth` that provides an opinionated chained token credential, which is meant to be used for Azure Terraform providers.

+# Credentials

-The high level structure of supported credentials are listed below:
+The high level structure of the basic supported credentials are listed below:

 ```
 Auth